aappddeevv/scala-vdom/README.md

 * [incremental-dom](https://github.com/google/incremental-dom): js, essentially reproduces a XAML-ish type environment.
 From google.
 * [dom-layer](https://www.npmjs.com/package/dom-layer): js
 * [ember / glimmer](https://github.com/emberjs/ember.js/pull/10501): js, have not looked at this quite yet

+A number of libraries sit on top of these virtual DOM implementations.
+I need to look at these as well to understand how layers might be built above this vdom implementation and what is needed in this layer to facilitate easy adoption.